kds215/myH200panel/README.md

 The H200 control panel was an integral part of the central processor, containing control buttons for human operators to stop/start/load/interrogate program instructions.
-The Honeywell 200 system main memory speed was 2 microseconds per character (byte) with a 65K max memory capacity.
+The Honeywell H200 series was introducted 1962 and superseded in 1972 with the H2000 series.
+The H200 system main memory speed was 2 microseconds per character (byte) with a 65K max memory capacity.

 This simple javascript-html-based Honeywell H200 control panel simulator emulates flickering lights while pretending to run Clear-Memory program on the H200 console.